-- Transmission/Generation dispatchers notify management of the emergency procedure. - PJM Marketers recall off-system capacity sales that are recallable as directed by PJM dispatchers. - Generation dispatchers suspend regulation, as requested, and load all units to the Maximum Emergency generation level, as required. - Generation dispatchers notify PJM dispatching of any Maximum Emergency (ME) generation loaded prior to PJM requesting ME generation is loaded.
+- Transmission/Generation dispatchers notify management of the emergency procedure. - PJM Marketers recall off-system capacity sales that are recallable as directed by PJM dispatchers. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation dispatchers suspend regulation, as requested, and load all units to the Maximum Emergency generation level, as required. - Generation dispatchers notify PJM dispatching of any Maximum Emergency (ME) generation loaded prior to PJM requesting ME generation is loaded. - Maximum Generation Emergency Action is identified as a trigger to load Non-Retail Behind the Meter Generation.